 Rustic Sunday Brunch Sign

-This week we are sharing a weekend DIY project, utilizing rustic barn wood, inspired by our love of “Sunday Brunch”.
+I wanted to share a great weekend DIY project, utilizing rustic barn wood, inspired by our love of “Sunday Brunch”.

-So the basic design idea behind this project is to replace your standard window curtains, cornice or valence topper with this rustic sign instead.
+The overall design concept is to use this sign to replace a standard set of window curtains, or a cornice or valence topper with this rustic sign instead.
 Please know I have search with world over and shopped so many antique stores and vintage shops on Etsy looking at many different signs that read “Farmer’s Market”, “Bakery”, “Sweet Tea” or “Fresh Produce”, but I really wanted something custom and unique that represented our family.
 So, Sunday Brunch it shall be.
 I picked up these cute galvanized letter at Hobby Lobby on sale for $1.49 each.